dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 13 - RL (Learning).md

 ## Why the state-of-the-art is not enough for this?
 Why does it fail?

 ## What is the clever idea of this paper?
 The authors combine perception system and control policy, which does not require full state information of the object.
+This deep vasomotor paddresses this issue by learning to map raw visual inputs to control actions in a unified framework.

 ## How the idea is implemented
 The pose estimation is pretrained using dataset of camera images of varied positions of objects in the scene, and the linear-Gaussian controller is pretrained with full state information for tasks under various initial states involving trajectory-centric reinforcement learning.
 After successful pretraining, the vasomotor policy is trained by alternating between optimizing the trajectory distributions to minimize task-specific costs and optimizing the policy network to match these trajectories based on the observed camera images.